sbrajesh/buddypress-mute/README.md

 # BuddyPress Mute

-Muting a user results in that member's activity items being removed from the site-wide activity stream.
+Muting a person results in that person's activity items being removed from the activity stream.
 Members can be unmuted at any time.

 You might want to mute a friend because they are posting too many promotional messages or a former colleague because they are regularly talking about work projects.
 In many situations, blocking or unfriending a person isn't an appropriate solutions because you don't want to dissociate yourself from that person.